-Wyre Forest District Council acts as trustee of the Bewdley Museum Trust and retains the shop profits partially to offset the gross expenditure incurred in running the Museum.
-There is, therefore, no income or expenditure accruing directly to the Trust.
+Wyre Forest District Council acts as trustee of the Bewdley Museum Trust.
 A new Trust, the Bewdley Heritage Trust, was registered with the Charity Commission on 25th April 2022, as the Council seeks to explore alternative delivery models to safeguard Bewdley Museum.